arkaArch/Data-Struct-Algo-C-CPP/Binary-Tree/Height-vs-Nodes-in-Binary-Tree.md

-### Minimum & maxium number of nodes if height is given:
+### Minimum & maximum number of nodes if height is given:
 **Height 1**:
 ```
        O                 O